KoradeTushar/KoradeTushar/README.md

 ### Hola, I'm Tushar 👋

-- 🔭 I’m currently working on Sugar Factory Website
+- 🔭 I’m currently working as a full stack developer
-- 🌱 I’m currently learning to deploy the website
+- 🌱 I’m currently looking for freelancing projects
-- 👯 I’m looking to collaborate with a python developer
+- 👯 I’m looking to collaborate with a client to deliver a fully functional secured website
-- 🤔 I’m looking for help with Machine learning.
+- 🤔 I’m looking for help of any kind towards freelancing

-- 💬 Ask me about Core Java & OOPS
+- 💬 Ask me about Java, Spring boot, Microservices, Angular, MySQL
 - 📫 How to reach me: [Instagram - @_itz_tushya_tk_](https://www.instagram.com/_itz_tushya_tk_/)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: i usually do not code without my headphones 😁